What it means to be AWAKE

 This wasn’t a fluke and it wasn’t luck, I had used bits and pieces of all the therapies and influences on my life.
 I had implemented change that made sense to me on two grounds, it had to be achievable and sustainable.

 It was something I had brought in from my mothering, don’t start something that you don’t want to continue.
-Like don’t rock your baby to sleep every night if you don’t want to do it every night until they are three.
-If that IS what you want to do then go ahead, they are choices each parent has to make.
+Like, don’t rock your baby to sleep every night if you don’t want to do it every night til they are three.
+If that IS what you want to do then go ahead, they are choices each parent has to make

-I had wanted to do daily self care but I couldn’t guarantee a time each day and I didn’t want it to impact on the children or my husband, so I thought outside the box and wake up 1 hour before everyone wake up and that is my time.
+I had wanted to do daily self care but I couldn’t guarantee a time each day and I didn’t want it to impact on the children or my husband, so I thought outside the box and wake up an hr before everyone wakes and it is my time.